Exawind/amr-wind/docs/sphinx/developer/unit_testing.rst

 :class:`MeshTest` is the base test fixture for any test that requires a mesh and associated field data that will be used by the test.
-In addition to performing setup/teardown actions described in :class:`AmrexTest`, it also resets the default :class:`amrex::Geometry` static data so that different tests can run on different problem domains perscribed by the test fixture.
+In addition to performing setup/teardown actions described in :class:`AmrexTest`, it also resets the default `amrex::Geometry` static data so that different tests can run on different problem domains perscribed by the test fixture.

 Almost all unit tests within AMR-Wind use :class:`MeshTest` as their base test